geeeeeeeeek/electronic-wechat/README.md

-# WeChat Electron
+# Electronic WeChat

-**A better WeChat client on Mac OS X.**
+**A better WeChat client on Mac OS X and Linux.**

 This is an ***unofficial*** client wrapped with Electron.
 The web app embedded inside is from the official WeChat team.

+This app is still under development.
+Mainly tested on OS X, but should work on Linux.

 ## Features

-- Modern UI and full features from the Web platform.
+- Modern UI and full features from Web WeChat.
 - Auto resize window.
 - Drag-to-send pictures.
-- Open inhibited websites without redirects (including taobao.com, etc).
+- Open inhibited links without redirects (like taobao.com).

 ![qq20160219-0 2x](https://cloud.githubusercontent.com/assets/7262715/13150473/eae10174-d6a0-11e5-9909-09d3b5854d51.png)